My Love: Essential Collection

-My Love: Essential Collection is a greatest hits album by Canadian recording artist Celine Dion.
-It was released by Columbia Records on 24 October 2008 as the follow up to her previous English-language compilation, All the Way...
+My Love: Essential Collection is the third English-language greatest hits album by Canadian recording artist Celine Dion.
+It was released by Columbia Records on 24 October 2008 as the follow-up to her previous English-language compilation, All the Way...
 A Decade of Song (1999).
-In the album's liner notes, she dedicated this collection of songs, recorded between 1990 and 2008, to her fans who supported her throughout the years.
-My Love: Essential Collection was released as a single disc, consisting of Dion's most successful singles, including: "My Heart Will Go On", "Because You Loved Me", "The Power of Love" and "It's All Coming Back to Me Now".
-The two-disc edition, entitled My Love: Ultimate Essential Collection, has been further expanded to include more hits and rare songs that have not previously appeared on her albums.
-Both editions include one new track, "There Comes a Time".
-The album wasn't released in Japan because Sony Music Entertainment decided to issue a different compilation there, Complete Best.
+My Love: Essential Collection consists of Dion's most successful singles, including: "My Heart Will Go On", "Because You Loved Me", "The Power of Love" and "It's All Coming Back to Me Now".
+It includes one new track, "There Comes a Time".
+Expanded editions titled My Love: Ultimate Essential Collection and The Essential Celine Dion 3.0 were also released.
+In July 2011, the album was reissued with the same track listing as part of Sony's The Essential line.
+The album was not released in Japan, where Sony Music Entertainment instead released Complete Best.

-My Love: Essential Collection received a positive response.
-It topped the albums charts in the Netherlands, Belgium and Ireland, as well as the compilation album chart in France.
-My Love: Essential Collection debuted at number two in Canada, number five in the United Kingdom and number eight in the United States, and was certified four-times Platinum in the UK, double-Platinum in Canada and Ireland, Platinum in Belgium and Gold in Mexico, Finland, New Zealand and Hungary.
-The first single from the album, "My Love", was a semi-autobiographic song written for Dion by Linda Perry, originally available on Taking Chances (2007).
-In France, a remix of "I'm Alive" was released as a promotional single instead.
-In July 2011, My Love: Ultimate Essential Collection was re-issued with the same track listings as part of Sony's The Essential line.
-A limited-edition, titled The Essential 3.0, was also released in the United States in August 2011 with a bonus third CD with seven more tracks.
+My Love: Essential Collection topped the albums charts in the Netherlands, Belgium and Ireland, as well as the compilation album chart in France.
+My Love: Essential Collection peaked at number two in Canada, number five in the United Kingdom and number eight in the United States.
+It was certified five-times platinum in the UK, four-times platinum in Canada, double-platinum in Ireland, platinum in Belgium, the Netherlands, Australia, and New Zealand, and gold in Mexico, Finland, Germany, and Hungary.
+In most territories, the album's first single was a live recording of "My Love", a semi-autobiographical song written for Dion by Linda Perry, originally released on Taking Chances (2007).
+In France, a new remix of "I'm Alive" was released as a promotional single instead.